 - Negative behavior or actions will result in a warning.
 You may even receive a second warning, but upon the third warning you will be sent to the

 immediately.
-These impolite actions will constitute a warning: talking excessively, interrupting the lesson, disrupting me or others, phone use, not following directions, walking around the classroom, rolling your eyes, clicking your tongue in disrespect, talking back, a bad attitude, passing gas, burping, making noises, cursing, yelling, pushing, throwing objects, possessing a straw/toothpick in your mouth, arguing and unkind teasing.
+These impolite actions will constitute a warning: talking excessively, interrupting the lesson, disrupting me or others, phone use, not following directions, walking around the classroom, rolling your eyes, clicking your tongue in disrespect, talking back, a bad attitude, intentionally passing gas & burping, making noises, cursing, yelling, pushing, throwing objects, possessing a straw/toothpick in your mouth, arguing and unkind teasing.

 -When we have a